 The student whose appeal is approved will be placed on Financial Aid Probation and will be eligible to receive aid for at least one semester if:

 The student who fails to meet the satisfactory progress requirements at the end of a semester of Financial Aid Probation, or is not adhering to the requirements of an Academic Plan, will be put on Financial Aid Suspension and will not be eligible to receive federal aid until eligibility has been reinstated.
 If there are extenuating circumstances a student may be given an opportunity for a subsequent appeal.

 Students who have lost eligibility for aid due to exceeding the 150% maximum time frame may appeal if they have changed their major since beginning attendance at Union.
-Appeal should be made in writing to the Assistant Vice President for Student Financial Planning and accompanied by documentation from the Academic Center or their Academic Advisor showing the student's new major and the credit hours which will apply toward the new major.
+Appeal should be made in writing to the Director of Student Financial Planning and accompanied by documentation from the Academic Center or their Academic Advisor showing the student's new major and the credit hours which will apply toward the new major.
 The student will be allowed to appeal on the basis of a change in major one time.

 Students seeking a second undergraduate degree who have exceeded the Maximum Time Frame may appeal to extend their time frame.
 The student must submit to the Office of Student Financial Planning a degree plan from their Academic Advisor listing all courses needed to complete their second undergraduate degree.
 A new time frame will be calculated based on the number of hours needed.

 Students will be informed by campus email of the results of their appeal.